 Male stereotypes and the ‘Man Box’

-We are all constantly bombarded with gender stereotypes, but a new study sheds light on the shifting attitudes of young men in the face of negative messaging about manhood.
+We are all bombarded with gender stereotypes, but a study sheds light on the shifting attitudes of men in the face of negative messaging about manhood.

-Whether we like it or not, we are all constantly bombarded with gender stereotypes.
+Whether we like it or not, we are all bombarded with gender stereotypes.
 From the day we are born, we all receive subtle (and not so subtle) cues on how to be a man.
-From ‘baby boys wear blue’ to ‘real men don’t back down from a fight’, gender stereotypes are embedded into our culture and reinforced by role models and media.
+From ‘boys don’t cry’ to ‘real men don’t back down from a fight’, gender stereotypes are embedded into our culture and reinforced by role models and media.

 “Gender stereotypes are embedded into our culture and reinforced by role models and media.”